🇺🇸 18 Curious Facts about Connecticut

 CT was well ahead of the curve when it came to female inclusivity in sport.
 It is here where the US’ first women’s golf tournament took place.
 Bizarrely enough, this took place in 1917, before women even had the right to vote.

-Do you know any interesting or fun facts about Connecticut that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Connecticut?
+Share them in the comments below!